 Sharing News About Hunter – From Three Brooks Homeowners’ Association – all support welcome!

-Friends in the Three Brooks community (Tina and Sean Marsden) have a little boy, Hunter, 8, who very recently was diagnosed with a very aggressive form of cancer, neuroblastoma.
-Three Brooks community members a been organizing many different fundraising activities and evetns to try to help the family with the on-going cost of Hunters medical treatment.
+Friends in the Three Brooks community (Tina and Sean Marsden) have a little boy, Hunter, 8, who sadly has a very aggressive form of cancer, neuroblastoma.
+Three Brooks community members continue to organize many different fundraising activities and evetns to try to help the family with the on-going cost of Hunters medical treatment.
 To find out more visit either the Facebook page for Hunter or the ‘YouCaring’ site where you can personally make a donation to the family.

 To view the Five Island Lake Estates community by-laws simply download our PDF.